 That depends on where you see yourself in the nursing field and how much time you want to spend earning your degree.
 For example, if you would like to eventually pursue your MSN, earning a BSN would be the best place for you to start.
 If you’d like to enter the nursing workforce as soon as possible, you might opt for an associate degree program, which will require less time in school and allow you to gain work experience faster.

 There several different pathways you can take to a BSN degree, depending on your prior nursing experience and your education.

 - If you are new to nursing, you can begin your nursing education in a BSN program, which will take up to three years to complete.
 The program will prepare you to take your NCLEX and become a licensed RN.
 We offer on-campus options and an online BSN program.

 - If you are already an RN with your associate degree in nursing, you could earn your BSN in less than a year through an online RN to BSN program if you decide to go back to school full-time.

 - If you are another licensed healthcare professional, such as an LPN or paramedic, you can participate in various bridge programs to earn your BSN.
 Discover the difference between LPN and RN and learn more about our LPN to RN-BSN program and Paramedic to RN-BSN bridge option.

-- If you already have a bachelor’s degree in a different field, you might be eligible for an accelerated BSN program that you can finish in as little as 16 months.
+- If you already have a bachelor’s degree in a different field, you might be eligible for an accelerated BSN program that you can finish in as few as 20 months.

 Whether you’re just starting your nursing career, working in the healthcare field, or transitioning from a career in a different field, our nursing degree pathways can help you get to where you want to be.